Privacy Policy

 Right to be forgotten

-You have the right to have your personal data erased and you have the right to be forgotten, for instance if you get newsletters and no longer want them.
+You have the right to have your personal data erased and be “forgotten” by us.

 Right to rectification

-The processing of personal data shall be adequate and correct.
-You have the right to obtain from the controller, without undue delay, the rectification of inaccurate personal data.
-You have the right to have incomplete personal data completed, including by means of providing a supplementary statement.
+The processing of your personal data shall be adequate and correct.
+You have the right to obtain a rectification of inaccurate personal data, without undue delay.
+You also have the right to have incomplete personal data completed.

-You have the right to obtain confirmation from us as controller, whether or not personal data concerning you are being processed, and, where that is the case, access to the personal data.
-You have the right to information about the categories of personal data concerned, how long the data will be stored, where we got the information, and so on.
+You have the right to obtain confirmation from us, whether or not personal data concerning you are processed, and, where that is the case, access to your personal data, including details of our processing.

 Right to restriction of processing